Manufacturer selling direct to consumer

-In a previous post, we discussed B2B e-commerce trends and what they’ll mean in the coming year.
+In a previous post, we discussed B2B e-commerce trends and what we’re seeing this year.
 The #1 trend we discussed was the need for manufacturers to optimize their distribution strategy by selling directly to consumers.
 Space in that article was limited, but this topic deserves a separate treatment because it encapsulates the changing B2B market and expresses the challenge that manufacturers face every day.

-How can manufacturers develop their own flexibility and agility–without precipitating a collapse in their distribution channel?
+How can manufacturers sell directly to the consumer–without precipitating a collapse in their distribution channel?

 It’s a delicate undertaking, but this article will equip you to optimize your distribution strategy in a way that makes sense for you.
 We’ll start off the discussion with an illustration from one of our clients–a company that recently discovered a novel way to innovate and experiment with selling directly to the consumer.
 From there, we’ll move to general considerations for any manufacturer who wants to sell directly without upsetting existing partners in the distribution channel.

 The challenge: A product with a short shelf life

 One of our clients, a global pharmaceutical company, was forced to sell directly to the consumer with a major product that must be kept frozen.
 Their existing distribution channel didn’t have the ability to manage the support of that product, which has only a week of shelf life after thawing.
 The challenge which our client encountered was the timing of that thaw.
 The distributor was not equipped to keep the product frozen and execute the thaw—only the manufacturer could do that.

 Both shipping and communication about the product had to go through multiple stages.
 The consumer had to order the product from the distributor.
 The distributor had to order from the manufacturer.
 The manufacturer had to ship to the distributor, and the distributor had to ship to the consumer.
 Since thawing began when the product left the manufacturer, not when it left the distributor, the product often got to the customer with little to no shelf life remaining.